milo-roselin/coin-chaser-game/replit.md

 - **Boundary Constraints**: Implemented comprehensive boundary checks to prevent game objects from overlapping control panel area
 - **Mandatory Name Input**: Removed anonymous score submissions - players must enter a name to save their score to the leaderboard
 - **Leaderboard Restrictions**: Players can only edit their own name (multiple edits allowed)
+- **Audio System Updates**: Game now starts with audio unmuted by default, with mute controls available in home screen and during gameplay